marchant/todomvc/examples/montage/readme.md

 core | Contains the data model. index.html | Is the entry-point HTML document.
 LICENSE.md | Contains copyright information.
-package.json | Describes your app and its dependencies.
-MontageJS uses CommonJS.
-README.md | Describes the TodoMVC application.
+readme.md | Describes the TodoMVC application.
 ui | Contains the user interface components of the TodoMVC application, main.reel and todo-view.reel.

 ## Running the TodoMVC Example in Montage Studio

 Working in Montage Studio is radically simplifying how you work on a project.
+If you have a Github account, you're ready to work in Montage Studio.
+Just like GitHub, Montage Studio's workstation is free to use for open source repos.
+You can serve your app from your workstation to the multiple target devices.
+As you add, remove configure components to your project, or event edit CSS, Montage Studio apply your changes in real time to connected devices running you app, through the cloud.
+Instant responsive feedback!

 1. Fork the todo-mvc [GitHub repo](https://github.com/montagejs/todo-mvc) in your GitHub account.